eagle-io/docs/source/topics/nodes/parameter.rst

 .. include:: properties.rstx

 .. note::
-    Available options will vary based on parmater type.
-Text parameters do not have a general section.
+    Available options will vary based on parameter type.
+Text Parameters do not have a general section.

 General
 ~~~~~~~~
 The general section allows you to specifiy display settings for Number and Time Parameters.

+.. raw:: latex

+    \vspace{-10pt}

 .. only:: not latex